voyagerx3/MCDWT/docs/MCDWT.rst

 Wavelet and pyramid domains
 ***************************

-Indeed, DWT generates a scalable representation of an image and by extension, of a video if we apply the DWT on all the images of the video.
+Indeed, 2D-DWT generates a scalable representation of an image and by extension, of a video if we apply the DWT on all the images of the video.
 This can be also done with `Gaussian and Laplacian pyramids`_.
 Image pyramids are interesting because they are shift